AllenInstitute/openscope_databook/docs/FAQ.md

 **I have a question that isn't addressed here**\
 Questions, bugs, or any other topics of interest can be discussed by filing an issue on the Github repo's [issues page](https://github.com/AllenInstitute/openscope_databook/issues).

+### Citing

+**How can I cite the Databook?**\
+The Databook has a DOI through Zenodo, and can be cited accordingly 10.5281/zenodo.12614663.